IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 ###### 2.2.1.3.2.2 Augments

 Instead of a traditional armor and weapon system, the game uses augments to enhance the PC by giving additional effects and stats.
-There are a  total of 5 augment slots which can be unlocked.
-Every augment can be equipped to every unlocked augment slot.
+A maximum of 5 augment slots can be unlocked, with each augment being equipable to any unlocked slot.
-This will allow easy build crafting for the player.  <br>
+This feature will facilitate the player's ability to craft their own unique builds.  <br>

 | **ID: 1**| **Augments: Equipping augments** |
 | --- | --- |